PointSCNet: Point Cloud Structure and Correlation Learning Based on Space Filling Curve-Guided Sampling: Experiments

 \subsection{Additional Quantitative Analyses}

 The number of model parameters reflect the training speed of the network indirectly.
-Our PointSCNet adopts the space-filling curve-guided sampling strategy to capture a few points to represent local regions and the structure of the point cloud, which reduces the number of model parameters.
-The PointSCNet achieves outstanding classification accuracy with relatively few model parameters, as shown in Table~\ref{com:Parameters Compared}.
-For the PointNet~\cite{qi2017pointnet++}, its multi-layer sampling structure introduces redundant information and slows down the training speed.
-Figure~\ref{fig:Dropspeed} shows the loss curve of PointSCNet decreases more rapidly compared with the Pointnet++.
+Our PointSCNet adopts the space filling curve guided sampling strategy to capture few points to represent local regions and structure of the point cloud, which reduces the number of model parameters.
+The PointSCNet achieves outstanding classification accuracy with relatively few model parameters, as shown in table~\ref{com:Parameters Compared}.
+For the PointNet~\cite{qi2017pointnet++}, its multi-layer sampling structure introduces redundant information and slow down the training speed.
+Figure~\ref{fig:Dropspeed} shows the loss curve of PointSCNet decreases more rapidly compared to the Pointnet++.
 The PCT~\cite{guo2021pct} network uses the Transformer structure repeatedly to capture the structural relationship characteristics of the point cloud.
-Hence, it has excessive parameters and its convergence speed is slow.
-The SRN~\cite{duan2019structural} adopts a regular FPS-based sampling and grouping method to obtain sub-regions and adopts a duplicated SRN module, which leads to a large number of parameters and a slow convergence speed too.
+Hence it has excessive parameters and its convergence speed is slow.
+The SRN~\cite{duan2019structural} adopts regular FPS based sampling\&grouping method to obtain sub regions and adopts duplicated SRN module, which leads to a large number of parameters and a slow convergence speed too.